brycedrennan/imaginAIry/README.md

  - Prompt metadata saved into image file metadata
  - Have AI generate captions for images `aimg describe <filename-or-url>`
  - Interactive prompt: just run `aimg`
- - finetune your own image model. kind of like dreambooth.
-Read instructions on ["Concept Training"](docs/concept-training.md) page

 ## How To

 For full command line instructions run `aimg --help`